SOLR4189/solcolator/README.md

 Using Solcolator
 ----------------

-Can be add like a usual SOLR Update Processor
+Can be add like a usual SOLR Update Processor.
+NOTE: The preferred location of Solcolator UP in an update chain is the last one (or penultimate if you use solr.RunUpdateProcessorFactory for indexing documents to SOLR after Solcolator processing)
 ```
 <processor class="solcolator.solr.SolcolatorUpdateProcessorFactory">
 	<!-- Scheduling -->